Tyler-Marsh/flickrReactApp/README.md

 # React gallery app
 Using create-react-app tool to display images fetched from flickr's API in the browser.
+To run this project you'll need to get an api_key from flickr and import it as api_key in the app.js file/component.

 # Project requirements